apt-get install openssl yum install openssl

-A public / private key pair can be used to encrypt packets being transmitted over the Internet.
-One of the most popular uses of a public / private key pair is to encrypt the resources being transmitted to clients from a web server.
+A public certificate and it's corresponding private key can be used to encrypt packets being transmitted between hosts.
+One of the most popular uses of a public certificate and it's corresponding private key is to encrypt the resources being transmitted to clients from a web server, so that HTTPS can be used.
 The first step is to create the private key.
-In this example, the private key is placed on the web server so that HTTPS can be used.
-As the name implies, a private key is private, and should never ever be made public.
+In this example, the private key is placed on the web server.
+As the name implies, a private key is private, and should never be made public.

 Certificate Signing Request (CSR)